dcone80/wmi/README.md

 ### Querying

+> **CAUTION**: Before we get started with queries, you should know that no values are escaped besides quotes inside
+> any query method.
+This package **is not** meant to handle user input.

 #### Raw Queries

 Once you've connected to the computer, you can execute queries on it with its connection.
 To execute a raw query, use: